cheng2zhang/tempering/prog/NAMD/README.thstat.md

 in the CollectionMaster and CollectionMgr modules, respectively.
 Please see, e.g., CollectionMgr::submitHi() and CollectionMaster::enqueueHi().

-#### Possible index overflow and underflow

-In adaptTempUpdate(), the temperature index adaptTempBin (line 1997) may be out of range.
-We fix this by correcting the index to 0 or adaptTempBins - 1.
-This should work if the overflow or underflow is due to rounding error.
-But the user should still make sure that the thermostat temperature lying within the range at the beginning.

-#### Properly overwriting the the restart file

-The restart file was appended instead of overwritten.
-This behavior is modified in the patch.
-By default the restart file is overwritten.
-If appending is desired, the user can set the option `adaptTempRestartAppend`.

 #### Recomputing the potential energy in adaptTempUpdate()